1999 Mercury Villager Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1999 Mercury Villager
+A guide to repairs, service, and maintenance costs for your 1999 Mercury Villager

 The distributor shaft bearing can become rusty, and seize causing the engine to stall or not start.
 The failed distributor will commonly require replacement.

 The fuel injectors can fail and cause drivability problems.
 Often there is no Check Engine light and the failures can be caused by corrosion of the connector, clogging beyond the point of cleaning, and/or internal failures.

 The exhaust manifold often warps and cracks, breaking off the studs between the cylinder head and the exhaust manifold.
 A ticking type noise may be noted most noticeable when the engine is cold.

 1999 Mercury Villager QuestionsHow do I reset the Drive Cycle for my 1999 Mercury Villager to pass emissions?
 (1 answer)

 My vehicle has failed smog twice after recommended repairs were made.
 It has been diagnosed by 2 different smog repair shops has to having a bad front catalytic converter which is obsolete now and no after market parts fit it, but a 3rd smog shop tested it and it says my catalytic converter is fi...

 Start I have adjust the timing belt replaced the gas filter.bthe battery the starter, all the spark plugs cap n rotor n now distributor n it won't start it turns over it just won't run at all